Carlton Junior and Infant School

 By law every governing body must have a clerk.
 The clerk’s role centres on governing body meetings – to inform governors of the meeting, prepare and distribute the agenda, write the minutes, give procedural advice at the meeting and carry out follow-up correspondence.

 Governors are usually appointed for a term of office of four years.
-Each year they elect a Chair, Vice-Chair and Chairs of Committees.

 Back to the Top